juliano777/apostila_python/source/content/language_particularities.rst

 Palavras Reservadas
 -------------------

-exec
-and
-as
-assert
-break
-class
-False
-print
-def
-del
-elif
-else
-except
-None

-finally
-continue
-from
-global
-if
-nonlocal

-import
-in
-is
-lambda
-not
-True

-or
-pass
-raise
-return
-try

-while
-with
-yield
+False      class      finally    is         return None       continue   for        lambda     try
+True       def        from       nonlocal   while and        del        global     not        with as         elif       if         or         yield assert     else       import     pass break      except     in         raise